manuelruff/quizme-reset/README.md

 # QuizMe Tools Repository

-## Demonstration Video

-Watch this video to see the QuizMe Reset Chrome Extension in action:

-### add video here

 ## Overview

 This repository contains tools designed to streamline and enhance the process of resetting quiz frequencies on QuizMe.